How to repurpose colorful shopping bags from your favorite stores to cover a hatbox or any storage box in your closet.

-She brings the goodies in pretty shopping bags she gets when she shops.
-We both save them since some are so sturdy and can be re-used many times.
-I had way too many and decided to repurpose them to update the cover on the hatbox.
+I have many of these bags and decided to repurpose some of them to update the outside of the hatbox.
 You may remember I did something similar with the bags when I made subway style art using them.
-I called the post For the Silhouette-less.

-Department store and designer logos…perfect for a clothes closet, so I grabbed a few and got to work.
+Department store and designer logos are on most of the bags which makes them perfect for a clothes closet, so I grabbed a few and got to work.

-How to Cover a Box Using Shopping Bags
+How to Cover a Hatbox Using Shopping Bags

 - Box – I used an old hatbox